Welcome to ArchBang Live a live iso.

 Information here is as up to date as possible.

-We do not advise or condone posting problems to Archlinux forums it will result in at best your thread closed or worse deleted.
+Please note I do not advise or condone posting issues to Archlinux forums it will result in at best your thread closed or worse deleted.

-You can create partitions and mount then in two ways, either via gparted or from installer itself.
-These partitions should be mounted to /mnt
+You can create partitions from installer itself or you can use gparted.
+These partitions should then be mounted to /mnt

 Installer Menu includes: